Saint Gregory the Great, Pope and Doctor

 c.
 540 – 604

-Patron saint of musicians, singers, students, & teachers
+Patron Saint of musicians, singers, students, and teachers

 Pope Saint Gregory the Great was born into a noble Roman family with a history of service to Church and empire.
 The family home was perched on one of Rome’s seven ancient hills, the Caelian, which Via San Gregorio still cuts through today.
 His father was a Roman senator, although at a time when Italy was in decline and the imperial government was based in Constantinople.
-Gregory received an education in keeping with his class, and became the prefect of Rome, its highest civil position, in his early thirties.
-In 579 he was chosen by the Pope as his emissary to the emperor’s court in Constantinople, primarily to seek the emperor’s assistance in protecting Rome, and Italy, from the Lombard tribes that had long ago overrun her.
+Gregory received an education in keeping with his class and became the Prefect of Rome, its highest civil position, in his early thirties.
+In 579 he was chosen by the pope as his emissary to the emperor’s court in Constantinople, primarily to seek the emperor’s assistance in protecting Italy from the Lombard tribes that had long ago overrun her.

-He was elected the Bishop of his home city in 590 and was thus obligated to abandon the quiet life of a monk, which he had been living with some friends for a few years in a small monastery near his family home.
+Gregory was elected the bishop of his home city in 590 and was thus obligated to abandon the quiet life of a monk, which he had been living with some friends for a few years in a small monastery near his family home.
 In numerous letters which have fortunately been preserved, Pope Gregory, soon after his election, bemoans the loss of his monastic solitude, peaceful recollection, and life of prayer.
 But he had only been a monk for a few short years.
-Gregory’s skills as an administrator, honed in his long years of prior civil and church leadership, proved valuable when he sat on the chair of Saint Peter.
+Gregory’s skills as an administrator, honed in his long years of prior civil and church leadership, proved valuable when he sat on the Chair of Saint Peter.
 He drew into the orbit of papal authority the bishops of France and Spain who had, until then, been operating somewhat autonomously.
-He secured the allegiance of the northern tribes living in Italy to orthodox Catholicism, not the Arian counterfeit version they had held for centuries.
-And he made the fateful decision to personally organize and promote the great, and highly successful, missionary journey of Saint Augustine of Canterbury to the kingdom of Kent in England.
+He secured the allegiance of Italy’s northern tribes to orthodox Catholicism, compelling them to abandon the counterfeit Arian Christianity they had held for centuries.
+And Gregory made the fateful decision to personally organize and promote the great, and highly successful, missionary journey of Saint Augustine of Canterbury to the Kingdom of Kent in England.